Saikat-M/TensorFlow_Experiments/README.md

 The goal of this project is to successfully recognize different categoris of news based on their headlines.
 I've implemented a Deep Learning model with the help TensorFlow and Keras.

-For this detector, Natural Language Processing has been done before feeding the data to the Deep Neural Network.
-The processing includes Tokenization, then encoding the sentences based on those tokens and ultimately getting the sentiment of the sentences through Embedding.
+For this detector, <b>Natural Language Processing</b> has been done before feeding the data to the Deep Neural Network.
+The processing includes <b>Tokenization</b>, then <b>Encoding</b> the sentences based on those tokens and ultimately getting the sentiment of the sentences through <b>Embedding</b>.

-The Embedding of words can be visualized in "Embedding Projector".
+The Embedding of words can be visualized in <b>Embedding Projector.</b>

 <h2>Data Information</h2>